BenBlankenborg/final_project_IRM/README.md

 ### Code

 The code should be run in the bash shell.
 The shell script will, when used in the corpus Karora, put the first 20 tweets from each seperate nightly hour (23 until 7) together in one file, and do the same for the daily hours, for both 09-04-2019 and 12-04-2019.
 For each of the files the code loops through every hour, and for each hour it appends (>>) the first twenty tweets to the file.

+### Using the shell script

+You can run the code with the command `bash timetweets.sh`.
+If you run this in the karora corpus as intended it might be hard to export the date.
+We did this by using the `cat text_file`  and then manually copying and pasting the data.

 ### Data